rafaelsales/alone-in-the-dark/README.md

 ### Logging

-You can use `journalctl -u alone-in-the-dark.service` to open the log.
+You can use `journalctl -u probe.service` to open the log.